Writing-Intensive Course Proposals

 The deadline for W course proposals is usually the last Monday of September for Spring courses and the last Monday of February for Fall courses.

-If you are repeating a course already approved by the Writing Committee, you do not need to submit a proposal again unless there are substantial changes in the kinds of writing required and the type of instruction used.
-If you are not sure which courses have been approved, check with your department chair or with Mike Mattison.
+If you are repeating a course already approved for W credit, you do not need to submit a proposal again unless there are substantial changes in the kinds of writing required and the type of instruction used.